wazuh/wazuh-qa/docs/tests/integration/setting_up_test_environment.md

 - Install **Wazuh**

-- Disable all components in `manager.conf`
+- Disable all components in the configuration.

 - Disable firewall (only for **CentOS**)